Silenttttttt/gpt-auto-prompter/README.md

 Open the main Python file (`gpt-auto-prompter.py`) in a text editor and set the `api_key` variable at the top to your OpenAI API key in str format.

 Run the program with `python gpt-auto-prompter.py`.

+Key components of the program:

+Chatbot: A class that represents a chatbot, with methods for interacting with the OpenAI API and handling the conversation.

+Conversation: A class that manages the conversation, keeping track of messages and their roles (user, assistant, or system).

+autoprompt: A function that takes the conversation, chatbot, and feedback_chatbot instances and handles the autoprompting process.